MODERN SLAVERY AND HUMAN

 - Enterprise-Wide Risk Management Policy

-- Our Employee Handbook contains policies and procedures such as flexible working, compensation and benefits, leave, learning and development, talent and performance management and wellness benefit.
+- Our Employee Handbook also contains policies and procedures such as flexible working, compensation and benefits, leave, learning and development, talent and performance management and wellness benefits.

 Frasers Property UK recognises that modern slavery is a serious issue and consequently FPUK’s suppliers are expected to comply with the MSA and, where necessary, to require compliance through their own supply chain.

-Earlier this year, we launched a Responsible Sourcing Policy, which specifically details our commitment to responsible sourcing and expectations of our suppliers in this regard.
+In 2021, we launched a Responsible Sourcing Policy, which specifically details our commitment to responsible sourcing and expectations of our suppliers in this regard.
 This policy outlines how we expect supplier to align to our expectations in the following four key areas: Environmental Management; Human Rights and Labour Management; Health, Safety and Wellbeing; and Business Ethics and Integrity.
 We have organised a cross-functional working group who are responsible for implementing the policy requirements across our supply chain and collaborating with our partners to do so.
+Our commitment to further engaging our supply chain is noted in our Net Zero Carbon Roadmap, published in June 2021.

 Due Diligence and Risk Assessment

-We procure the services of two external property management organisations.
-Both organisations have published their own modern slavery statements and policies.
+We procure the services of one external property management organisation.
+The organisation has published their own modern slavery statement and have relevant policies in place.
 Some ways in which the policies are put into practice are through modern slavery awareness training, sharing best practices with suppliers, devising action plans for high-risk areas and suppliers, hosting supplier events and site audits.
 We are looking into effective ways to audit some of these practices on our sites so that their commitments are consistently upheld.

-For all new developments and major refurbishments, we require the principal contractor to register with the Considerate Constructors Scheme (CCS).
+For all new developments and asset enhancement initiatives over £1 million, we require the principal contractor to register with the Considerate Constructors Scheme (CCS).
 The CCS is a voluntary, not for profit scheme that encourages contractors to meet best practice standards in areas such as workforce, safety, community and environment.
 The CCS Code of Practice requires registered contractors to provide a workforce environment where everyone is respected, treated fairly and the staff meet high standards of welfare, health and safety.
 The Code of Practice is monitored through audits.

-In the construction of new buildings and major refurbishments, we seek building certifications such as BREEAM.
+In the construction of new buildings and asset enhancement initiatives, we seek building certifications such as BREEAM.
 Rating tools such as BREEAM include a ‘Materials’ section which promotes lessening the environmental impact of materials and procuring materials in a responsible way.

 The Frasers Property UK Management Team and Board are committed to ethical business practices and supporting policies and procedures to eradicate modern slavery any modern slavery found in our supply chain.